steven-campbell/ece2524-proj3/README.md

   -p              print search string in result output

 ````

+### Sample Commands
+`python pygrep.py myfile.txt if for` will search `myfile.txt` for the search strings `if` and `for`.

+`python pygrep.py -ic myfile.txt IF for` will print the number of matches for `IF` and `for` (case-insensitive) in `myfile.txt`.

+`python pygrep.py -np myfile.txt if for while not` for print the matches for the for search parameters in `myfile.txt` while also displaying additional context of line numbers of matches and which search string resulted in the match.

 ### Project Scope Change
 This is the idea presented and approved in Project 3-1.
 I added several additional flags to emulate additional `grep` behavior.